Hospodar: Gospodar v. hospodar

+Slavic usage

+In the Slavic language family, compound "gospodar" / "hospodar" is usually applied to the master/owner of a house/household or other property and also the head of a family or clan.
+In some languages the hospodars house or household is called "hospóda", however, in other, such as in South Slavic, "(g)ospoda" translates as "gentry" as just a plural derived from "gospodin" and/or "gospodar".
+There is also an alternative form for the head of the household, "gazda", "gazdarica" as a feminine, and "gazdinstvo" as a household and/or property.
+"Gazda" form is also common in Hungary.

-In Slovene, Macedonian, Serbo-Croatian and Bulgarian, gospodar (господар) means a "master", "lord", or "sovereign lord".
-Other derivatives of the word include the Bulgarian, Russian, Macedonian, and Serbo-Croatian gospodin (господин, "Mister"), Russian gospod` (господь, "the Lord") and gosudar ("sovereign"), the Slovene gospod ("Mister", "gentleman"), the Polish gospodarz ("host", "owner", "presenter") usually used to describe a peasant/farmer (formal name for a peasant/farmer is "rolnik," and common is "chłop" which also means "guy"), and the Czech hospodář (archaic term for "master").
+In Slovene, Macedonian, Serbo-Croatian and Bulgarian, "gospodar" (господар) means a "master", "lord", or "sovereign lord".

+Other derivatives of the word include "gospodarstvo", which means ownership, household and property, and economy, gospodin (господин), which translates as "Sir", "gentleman" and/or "Mister" (in Bulgarian, Russian, Macedonian, and Serbo-Croatian), and "gospodstvo" (in Serbo-Croatian).
+Meanwhile, "Gospod" and "Gospodin" refers to God and is identical to Russian gospod` (господь, "the Lord") and gosudar ("sovereign").

+In Slovene gospod ("Mister", "gentleman"), the Polish gospodarz ("host", "owner", "presenter") usually used to describe a peasant/farmer (formal name for a peasant/farmer is "rolnik," and common is "chłop" which also means "guy"), and the Czech hospodář (archaic term for "master").
 All forms stem from the Proto-Slavic word gospodü (господъ).

 In Slovak and Czech, the word Hospodin (capitalized) is an older and rare address of God.
-Related to it is hospodár, in a stricter sense an owner or manager of a farm or similar establishment (poľnohospodárstvo or agriculture is composed of "field" and hospodár.
+Related to it is hospodár, in a stricter sense an owner or manager of a farm or similar establishment (poľnohospodárstvo) or agriculture is composed of "field" and hospodár.
 In a broader sense, a manager of any resource.
 The verb hospodáriť is translated as "to manage", esp. money and property.
 In Czech, the word Hospodin (capitalized) is another address to God.
 Related to it is hospodář referring to a person, that manages some property (e.g. steward, major-domo, bailiff, manciple or bursar), especially in agriculture (e.g. husbandman, farmer, landowner).